Thank Mom for the Lessons She Taught on Mother’s Day

 They spent hours at the sink trying to make the glasses sparkle.
 But there were still a lot of spots.
 How annoying!

 While it could have been your lack of technique, there’s a good chance that your parents had hard water, which is why the glasses don’t look as clean as they could.
-A water softener can help this!
+A water softener can help with this!

-Mom Saying, “Why Are You in The Bathroom so Long?”
+Mom Saying, “Why Are You in The Bathroom So Long?”

 This was a big problem with teenage girls.
 They often would take long hot showers, or they’d even fill up the bathtub and relax in it.

-Not only can this wreak havoc on the water bill, because things can get really expensive if they have to pay for their water, but it also can make their pipes have a shorter lifespan.
+Not only can this wreak havoc on the water bill because things can get really expensive if they have to pay for their water, but it also can make their pipes have a shorter lifespan.

 The more water, soap, and other chemicals pass through your plumbing, the quicker it deteriorates.
 While your mom likely wanted your help again, hence the rushing, she might have actually been protecting her plumbing too.